anuj1611/aws-serverless-crud-api/README.md

 ---

-## ☁️ Step 7: Add Monitoring & Alerts using CloudWatch and SNS
+## Step 7: Add Monitoring & Alerts using CloudWatch and SNS

 Monitoring and alerting are crucial for production-grade systems.
-Below are the exact steps to enable logging, monitoring, and alert notifications for your Lambda functions.
+Below are the exact steps I followed to enable logging, monitoring, and alert notifications for my Lambda functions.

----

 ### PART 1 — Enable and View **CloudWatch Logs** for Lambda

 Every Lambda automatically sends logs to **CloudWatch**, but let’s confirm and check them.

-#### ✅ Steps:
+#### Steps:

 1. Go to **AWS Console → Lambda → your function (e.g., CreateItemFunction)**
 2. Scroll down to **Monitor → View logs in CloudWatch**